williamjgsantos/williamjgsantos/README.md

 ### Hi there!
 I'm [William](http://williamsantos.codes/) 👋

-A passionate software developer driven by innovation.
-With boundless curiosity and a knack for crafting transformative solutions, I bring enthusiasm and dedication to every coding endeavour.
-Let's collaborate and turn your digital dreams into reality!
+I'm a software developer who loves to innovate and create cool stuff.
+I'm always curious and excited about new projects, bringing lots of energy and passion to my work.
+Let's team up and turn your awesome ideas into reality!

 - 🤝 Feel free to reach out to me if you have any questions or are interested in collaborating on a project!